Loading…

 S. Alessandro Martinez

-S. Alessandro Martinez is a Bram Stoker Award® -nominated author of Mexican and Spanish descent, and a native Southern Californian with Autism/Asperger’s who writes horror and fantasy for adults and children.
-His writings have appeared in several magazines and anthologies such...
+S. Alessandro Martinez is a Bram Stoker Award® -nominated author of Mexican and Spanish descent who writes horror and fantasy from middle grade to adult.
+He lives in a haunted manor and loves playing video/board games, practicing necromancy, watching bat videos, collecting skulls...
 Read More →

 Friday June 5, 2026 1:00pm - 1:50pm EDT